kg4zow/remarkable.jms1.info/src/scripts/rm2-clean.md

 * **Deleted files** are files which have been "permanently deleted" from the Trash folder, but a record of the files' *being* deleted has not been sync'ed up to the cloud yet.

+    These appear in the filesystem as one of the following:

+    * For earlier firmware versions, the `UUID.metadata` file will exist, and contain the key `"deleted" : true`.

+    * Later firmware versions will delete all of the normal `UUID.*` files, and instead create a `UUID.tombstone` file, whose contents are the timestamp when the trash was deleted.

     On a tablet which synchronizes with "the cloud", "permanently deleted" files are not *actually* deleted from the tablet's filesystem until after the tablet tells "the cloud" that they no longer "exist".
 I'm assuming this is so that the cloud doesn't sync the files back down to the tablet later on.

     The reMarkable software keeps these files around until the next time it syncs against the cloud, and *then* deletes them... which is not very helpful if the tablet *never* synchronizes against the cloud.